masagrator/FPSLocker/README.md

 For now Xenoblade Chronicles 3 is the only game where crash occurs randomly when you put Switch to dock with changed display refresh rate.
 This is still under investigation.

+Erista units for some reason cannot go back from high pixel clock divider to standard value 1 so we can set back properly 60 Hz without turning off display.
+SaltyNX has workaround that uses higher divider to reapply 60 Hz.

 # Thanks
 Thanks to ~WerWolv for creating Tesla environment, and ~cucholix + ~Monked for tests.